hashicorp/vault-plugin-database-oracle/README.md

 ## Installation

 **See [Case Sensitivity](#case-sensitivity) for important information about custom creation & rotation statements.**

+Before running the plugin you will need to have the the Oracle Instant Client library installed.
+These can be downloaded from Oracle.
+The libraries will need to be placed in the default library search path or defined in the ld.so.conf configuration files.

+If you are running Vault with mlock enabled, you will need to enable ipc_lock capabilities for the plugin binary.

 The Vault plugin system is documented on the [Vault documentation site](https://www.vaultproject.io/docs/internals/plugins.html).